 The Parent Advisory Board meets regularly, giving parents an opportunity to plan programs which encourage parental involvement in the school.
-The PAB annually reviews and approves the school's parent involvement policy.
 The PAB addresses a range of issues from academics and curriculum to fundraising.
 The PAB seeks to represent the concerns of parents of all children at the school, special needs, at-risk, limited English proficient and high achievers.
 Appointed Board members assume responsibility for setting and implementing the PAB agenda, but all parents may vote.
 Meetings are open to all parents as well as to the general public.
 Spanish translation is provided at all meetings.
-The Parent Advisory Board includes representation across grade levels and programs.
 The Parent Advisory Board Sub-Council on Special Education (PAC) ensures parent participation in the planning, development and evaluation of the school's special education program as mandated by the laws that govern special education.